mayosmith/7R1B3/README.md

 officer said.

 “Maybe you’re right,” Kurt said, but inside he was doubtful.
-The trial drove a wedge between his sister and him.
-Six months later, their mother died of a subarachnoid hemorrhage.
-They let Kurt go to the funeral, but he was flanked by guards, cuffed, and not allowed to touch or hug anyone.
+Three months into his sentence, their mother died of a subarachnoid hemorrhage.
+They let Kurt go to the funeral, but he was flanked by guards, cuffed, and notallowed to touch or hug anyone.
 It was a spectacle.
 The service wasn’t even over when they packed him back in the van and sped off.
 Kurt spoiled the occasion and his sister still hadn’t forgiven him for it.

 The CO handed Kurt an envelope with sixty-five dollars in gate money, then pressed a button that unlocked the